Chinese Evs, Flying Cars Take Centre Stage At World's Biggest Auto Show

 Chinese manufacturers including BYD, Xiaomi and XPeng are now also at the forefront of integrating AI software and autonomous driving technology into their EVs.

-The Auto China exhibition, hosted at two side-by-side venues, spans 380,000 square metres (four million square feet), according to organisers -- more than 50 football pitches.
+The Auto China exhibition, hosted at two side-by-side venues, spans 380,000 square metres, according to organisers -- more than 50 football pitches.

 More than 1,400 vehicles from hundreds of Chinese and foreign companies are on display from Friday, when the show opened to industry professionals and the media, and later to the public from April 28 until May 3.